antron3000/MetaverseTutorials/README.md

 * explain inner workings and give broad understanding of Metaverse blockchain
 * Show you step by step how to create dApp on Metaverse.
 Can also be used to integrate into your existing app.
 * provide working examples of what you should have built.
+* each tutorial comes with complete solutions to show you how its done in the end.
+Don't look till you're done!

 1 - Integrate metaverse wallet into your dapp with your DID
 2 - Issue and transfer MST’s